What is wildlife crime?

 - use of poisons, snares or explosives to kill or injure animals

 - killing or capturing, damaging or destroying the habitat of any protected animal

 If you think a wildlife crime is being committed then contact us by reporting a crime online.
-If you're deaf or hard of hearing, use our textphone service on 18001 101.

 We’d rather you contacted us and we investigate, than not hear from you.